Mach42Pro/conceptual_questions/README.md

 <br/><br/>
 <br/><br/>

-5. Briefly describe the 'seperation of concerns' in development.
+5. Briefly describe the 'seperation of concerns' in development (ex: Why we separate HTML, CSS, JS).
 Why is this important?
 How do you determine when things should be broken down and separated? <br/><br/>
 Your Answer: <br/>
 <strong>YOUR ANSWER GOES HERE</strong>
 <br/><br/>